Lazy Luddite Log

 There is a complex array of interconnected voluntary associations that seek to involve and advocate for many distinct yet overlapping groups within wider society.
 An impressive number of such organizations endorsed the Voice.
 These crossed all sorts of historical divides - labour and capital, Christian and Muslim, nerdy academics and sporty jocks.
 I noted this and had hoped it would have an impact on the campaign.
 And I think it did.
 Such organizations draw on and communicate with those who tend to get involved in the connective structures of society.
 One intersting survey even suggested that Yes voters were more likely to be involved in various community groups.

 There were plenty of volunteers for the Yes case and my hunch is we had a better face-to-face campaign than the No case.
 Estimates say there were something like eighty thousand Yes volunteers (almost one for every ten Indigenous Australians).
 It defintely felt to me like we had a better presence on the ground.
 And this made sense to focus on as a way of circumventing the political distortions of the World Wide Web.
-Yet is seems those distortions now seep into all other aspects of life.
-And how many of us are even aware of let alone pay heed to the organizations we have formed to advocate for us?
-We lost despite that on-the-ground campaign and all those endorsing groups.
-Suddenly it looked to me like the Yes and No votes were populated by joiners and non-joiners respectively.
+Yet it seems those distortions now seep into all other aspects of life.
+And how many of us are even aware of, let alone pay heed to, the organizations formed to advocate for us?
+We lost despite that on-the-ground campaign (which it transpires was better funded than that of our rivals).
+We lost despite all those endorsing groups.
+And suddenly it looked to me like the Yes and No votes were populated by joiners and non-joiners respectively.

 Cultural forces could be part of why we lost.
 However I cannot overlook institutions.
 Our electoral rules are among the best in the world (never mind what some suspicious No voters felt in bringing pens they 'trusted' to the ballot box).
 But there is one key flaw in how we conduct referenda.
-In every committee or general meeting I have ever been to there is always the option of abstaining in a reductionist yes-no vote.
+In every committee or general meeting I have ever attended there is always the option of abstaining in a reductionist yes-no vote.
 But in referenda we only get two boxes to choose between.
 Voting informally is an option but is hardly one that electoral commissioners can advise.
 There should explicitly be a third box for those who cannot decide and do not wish their vote to be counted in calculating a majority.
-The slogan "if you don't know then vote no" would then become the truly uninvolved "if you don't know then don't vote".
+The slogan "if you don't know then vote no" would then become the truly uninvolved "if you don't know then don't vote" and it would become more difficult to manipulate apathetic voters.

 Labels: